-Like many before him, Ryan Popov’s business started as a hobby.
+Like many before him, Ryan Popoff’s business started as a hobby.
 He created the type of leather wallet he’d like to buy, then listed it online out of curiosity.
 A few years later, he’s running a thriving leather goods business from beautiful Nelson, BC.

 We caught up with Ryan to get the story behind Popov Leather.

 What is it you do at Popov Leather?